nilearn/nilearn/doc/ward_clustering.rst

 Principle
 ---------

-The Ward algorithm computes a hierarchical tree of the picture components.
+The Ward algorithm is a hierarchical clustering algorithm: it successfully merges together voxels that have similar timecourses.
-Consequently, the root of the tree is the sum of all components (i.e. the whole picture) and there are as many leaves in the tree as components in the picture.

-Once that the tree is computed, the only step left to obtain the requested number of components is cutting the tree at the right level.
-No matter how many clusters we want, we do not need to compute the tree again.

 Caching
 -------

-Joblib is a library made to put in cache some function calls to avoid unnecessary computation.
-If a function is called with joblib, the parameters and results are cached.
-If the same function is called using the same parameters, then joblib bypasses the function call and returns the previously computed result immediately.

-Scikit-learn integrates joblib in a user friendly way to cache results of some function calls when it is possible.
-For example, in the ward clustering, the *memory* parameter allows the user to create a joblib cache to store the computed component tree.
-Either a *joblib.Memory* instance or a unique string identifier can be passed as a *memory* parameter.
+Note that in practice the scikit-learn implementation of the Ward clustering first computes a tree of possible merges, and then, the requested number of clusters breaks it apart the tree at the right level.

+As no matter how many clusters we want, we do not need to compute the tree again, we can rely on caching to speed things up when varying the number of cluster.
+Scikit-learn integrates a transparent caching library (`joblib <http://packages.python.org/joblib/>`_).
+In the ward clustering, the *memory* parameter is used to cache the computed component tree.
+You can give it either a *joblib.Memory* instance or the name of directory used for caching.

 Apply the ward
 --------------